top of page

 A Growing & Varied Collection

-Keeping a collection like this makes me feel unsettled at times, especially if the photos arrive psychically charged.
+Maintaining a collection like this can feel unsettling at times, especially when certain photos arrive with a distinct psychic charge.

 GI photo.
 Aachen, c.
 1940s, Stuart Archive.